 As a beginner who isn’t entirely confident on a skateboard, you should definitely wear a helmet.
 Additional protection for knees, elbows, and wrists are also fitting.
 You can find a wide range of protective gear in the skatedeluxe online Skate Shop!

-If you want to learn more about skateboarding and the individual components such as decks, trucks, wheels and more, check out the skatedeluxe Skateboard Wiki.
+If you want to learn more about skateboarding and the individual components such as decks, trucks, wheels and more, check out the skatedeluxe Skateboard Wiki or have a look at the videos at the end of this page.
 As a beginner, you’ll get a load of skateboard knowledge and learn everything there is to know about the different parts of a skateboard.